cncf/mentoring/mentoring-wg/gsoc-org-admin-guide.md

 ## Announcements

 * Target channels for the public announcements:
-    * Create a Github discussion on  [`cncf/mentoring`](https://github.com/cncf/mentoring), which serves as the main announcement page
+    * Create a Github discussion on  [`cncf/mentoring`](https://github.com/cncf/mentoring), which serves as the main announcement page.
+Tag people when applicable with `/cc @username`.
+    * Post a link to the discussion on the CNCF Slack #mentoring channel.
     * Do the social media promotions of the announcement page.